 - Fax Machine Extensions (#601) identifies extensions to which fax machines are connected. - Music on Hold (#602) activates or deactivates the MUSIC ON HOLD jack on the primary processor module.
 When this jack is activated and an audio source is connected, callers hear recorded or messages while on hold.
-Also, Background Music lets users with system phones (other than the MLC-6) play the recorded material through their phone's speaker when the phone is not in use. - Hotline (#603) identifies hotline extensions, so when a person lifts the handset of the hotline phone, a predetermined extension automatically rings. - Doorphone Extension (#604 and #605) identifies extensions to which doorphones are connected.
-Doorphone Alert Extensions (#606) identifies extensions that signal when the doorphone button is pressed. - AA Extensions (#607) identifies extensions to which PARTNER Attendants are connected.
+Also, Background Music lets users with system phones (other than the MLC-6, MDC 9000, or MDW 9000) play the recorded material through their phone's speaker when the phone is not in use. - Hotline (#603) identifies internal hotline extensions, so when a person lifts the handset of the hotline phone, a predetermined extension number automatically rings.
+External Hotline (#311) identifies external hotline extensions, so when a person lifts the handset of the hotline phone, a predetermined outside phone number is automatically dialed. - Doorphone Extension (#604 and #605) identifies extensions to which doorphones are connected.
+Doorphone Alert Extensions (#606) identifies extensions that signal when the doorphone button is pressed.

+- AA Extensions (#607) identifies extensions to which PARTNER Attendants are connected.
 This lets the system notify users with display phones when they are receiving a call that has been transferred from the PARTNER Attendant.
-Also, Transfer Return Extension (#306) lets you identify the extension to which a call transferred by the PARTNER Attendant should be routed if the destination extension does not answer.

-- SMDR Record Type (#608) specifies the type of calls that you want to record for call reporting-either all calls or outgoing calls only.
+Also, Transfer Return Extension (#306) lets you identify the extension to which a call transferred by the PARTNER Attendant should be routed if the destination extension does not answer. - SMDR Record Type (#608) specifies the type of calls that you want to record for call reporting-either all calls or outgoing calls only.
 Account Code Entry lets users specify account codes for outside telephone calls; if used, the account codes are included on the call report.
 SMDR Top of Page (#609) notifies the system that the printer has been aligned to the top of a new page. - The voice messaging system uses the following procedures: - Hunt Group Extensions (#505) assigns the extensions associated with the voice messaging system hardware to Hunt Group 7-the VMS Hunt Group.
-(The PARTNER MAIL system uses two or four extensions; the PARTNER MAIL VS system uses two extensions.) - Group Call Distribution (#206) assigns lines to the VMS Hunt Group so calls can ring directly into the voice messaging system and receive Automated Attendant Service or directly into the voice mailbox of a specific subscriber. - VMS Hunt Delay (#506) determines when outside calls should be answered by the Automated Attendant Service of the voice messaging system.
+(The PARTNER MAIL system uses two or four extensions; the PARTNER MAIL VS system uses two extensions.) - Group Call Distribution (#206) assigns lines to the VMS Hunt Group so calls can ring directly into the voice messaging system and receive Automated Attendant Service. - Line Coverage Extension (#208) identifies an extension as the owner of a specific outside line so calls can ring directly into the owner's voice mailbox when either Automatic VMS Cover (#310) or VMS Cover is on. - VMS Hunt Delay (#506) determines when outside calls should be answered by the Automated Attendant Service of the voice messaging system.
 You can set the system for either immediate call handling or delayed call handling.
-The setting you select is used for both day and night operation. - VMS Hunt Schedule (#507) determines when outside calls should ring the VMS Hunt Group (always, day only, or night only) depending on the status of the Night Service Button (#503) at extension 10. - Automatic VMS Cover (#310) determines whether or not an extension's unanswered intercom and transferred calls are automatically covered by the voice messaging system. - Transfer Return Extension (#306) identifies the extension to which a call transferred by the voice messaging system should be routed if the destination extension does not answer and does not have voice mail coverage active.
+The setting you select is used for both day and night operation. - VMS Hunt Schedule (#507) determines when outside calls should ring the VMS Hunt Group (always, day only, or night only) depending on the status of the Night Service Button (#503) at extension 10. - Automatic VMS Cover (#310) determines whether or not an extension's unanswered intercom and transferred calls and outside calls on lines assigned ownership are automatically covered by the voice messaging system. - VMS Cover Rings (#117) specifies the number of times intercom and transferred calls or outside calls on lines assigned ownership ring at extensions before they are sent to the voice messaging system. - Transfer Return Extension (#306) identifies the extension to which a call transferred by the voice messaging system should be routed if the destination extension does not answer and does not have voice mail coverage active.
 (The transfer return extension for the voice messaging system is typically extension 10.)